ni/nimi-python/docs/niswitch/enums.rst

-        The switch module produces the Scan Advanced Output Trigger on the rear connector.
+        The switch device produces the Scan Advanced Output  trigger on the rear connector.